MAKE PAPER FIREWORKS!

 MY INTENTIONS!

-Within this post, we are going to make paper fireworks or two from your recycled junk!
+In this post, I shall demonstrate how to Make Paper Fireworks or two from your recycled junk!

-I am looking to make a rocket with sparks, swirls, and twirls.
-As if rotating swooshing off into the dark sky!
+My idea is to craft a rocket with sparks, swirls, and twirls, as if rotating swooshing off into the dark sky!

 LET’S VISUALIZE!

-This will be a very straightforward project and quite fun for your kids to do.
-You just need a bit of imagination and try to capture the blasting off, of a rocket!
+This will be a very straightforward project and quite fun for your kids to craft.
+You need a bit of imagination and try to capture the blasting off, of a rocket!

 FIND PATTERNED OR COLOURED!